KubeDeckio/KubeBuddy/docs/index.md

 layout: home
 ---

-# Kubernetes Says Your Cluster is Healthy.
-It's Probably Not.
+# Kubernetes Says Your Cluster is Healthy. <br>It's Probably Not.

 **KubeBuddy powered by KubeDeck** runs complete health, security, and configuration checks on your Kubernetes cluster from your terminal—no agents, no Helm charts, no guesswork.